toppa/Shashin/readme.txt

 3. The Shashin media browser
 4. A Fancybox slideshow

+== Upgrade Notice ==

+= 3.4.1 =
+Fixes thumbnails showing up too small in certain situations, and thumbnail centering not working correctly.

+= 3.4 =
+Adds responsive design and social sharing of photos.

 == Changelog ==

-= 3.4.1 = bug fix: thumbnails were showing up too small in some cases with 'colums="max"' in the shortcode.
+= 3.4.1 =

+* bug fix: thumbnails were showing up too small in some cases with 'colums="max"' in the shortcode.
+* bug fix: 'position="center"' was not working correctly; fix by adding table layout styles to stylesheet

 = 3.4 =